 While the number is rising, the UK needs a sixfold increase in the number of EV charging points by 2020 to provide adequate infrastructure for green motorists.
-According to data company Emu Analytics, there are just 16,500 points with the need for an extra 100,000 more.
+According to data company Emu Analytics, there are just 16,500 points with the need of an extra 100,000 more.

 But a recent study by Volkswagen found that there are still a number of misconceptions about electric vehicles.
-In a poll of 2,000 drivers, 'How quickly do they charge up?' was ranked first, followed by 'How quickly do they run out of charge?'Sensible questions!
-However, some less obvious questions made it on to the poll, including:
+In a poll of 2,000 drivers, top of the list was ‘How quickly do they charge up?’ with ‘How quickly do they run out of charge’.
+Sensible questions!
+However, some less obvious questions made it on to the poll including: